UniMath/agda-unimath/src/category-theory/functors-categories.lagda.md

 ## Definition

-### The predicate of being a functor on maps between Categories
+### The predicate of being a functor on maps between categories

 ```agda
 module _